Estradiol (medication): Available forms

+Notes and sources: ↑ This table includes primarily products available as a single-ingredient estradiol preparation—thus excluding compounds with progestogens or other ingredients included.
+The table furthermore does not include compounded drugs—only commercially produced products.
+Availability of each product varies by country.; ↑ Doses are given per unit (ex: per tablet, per mL).; ↑ Other brand names may be manufactured or previously manufactured.; ↑ By intramuscular or subcutaneous injection.; Sources:

 Contraindications

 Estrogens like estradiol have a number of contraindications.
 Estradiol should be avoided when there is undiagnosed abnormal vaginal bleeding, known, suspected or a history of breast cancer, current treatment for metastatic disease, known or suspected estrogen-dependent neoplasia, deep vein thrombosis, pulmonary embolism or history of these conditions, active or recent arterial thromboembolic disease such as stroke, myocardial infarction, liver dysfunction or disease.
 Estradiol should not be taken by people with a hypersensitivity/allergy or those who are pregnant or are suspected pregnant.

 Side effects

 Common side effects of estradiol in women include headache, breast pain or tenderness, breast enlargement, irregular vaginal bleeding or spotting, abdominal cramps, bloating, fluid retention, and nausea.
 Other possible side effects of estrogens may include high blood pressure, high blood sugar, enlargement of uterine fibroids, melasma, vaginal yeast infections, and liver problems.
 In men, estrogens can cause breast pain or tenderness, gynecomastia (male breast development), feminization, demasculinization, sexual dysfunction (decreased libido and erectile dysfunction), hypogonadism, testicular atrophy, and infertility.